Jri-creator/jakebot-padlet-proxybot/README.md

 **A Padlet Proxybot for Plurals Like Us!**

-> Status: This project is in live development.
-What you see here reflects active work and evolving snapshots.
-Development happens in GitHub Codespaces, and updates roll in as commits are pushed.
+> Status: This project is not being actively developed due to Mindforest usage.

 ---